-This schedule is tentative and subject to change at instructor's discretion.
+This schedule is tentative and subject to change at instructor's discretion (This includes topics covered, the number and due dates of assignments).
 Changes will be announced in class.
 The instructor reserves the right to adjust this schedule in any way that serves the educational needs of the students enrolled in this course.

-EXAM 3 date and time is subject to change by the University (Tentative dates and times available here: https://www.uta.edu/records/calendars/final-exams.php).
-Students should be prepared to be available till the end of Finals Week.
+EXAM 3 date, time and location is subject to change by the University.
+Students should be available till the last day of Finals Week.